betrusted-io/xous-book/src/ch07-00-messages.md

 For example, if you `connect()` to a Server and spawn a thread with that connection ID, you should only call `disconnect()` once that thread has finished with the connection.
 Similarly, if you `Copy` the connection ID to the thread, you must make sure that **both** uses of the Connection ID are destroyed prior to disposing of the connection.

-Because of this, it is recommended that you use an `ARC<CID>` in order to ensure that the connection is only closed when it is no longer in use.
+Because of this, it is recommended that you use an `Arc<CID>` in order to ensure that the connection is only closed when it is no longer in use.

 Furthermore, recall that subsequent calls to `connect()` with the same argument will reuse the `connection_id`.
 Because of this, it is vital that you only call `disconnect()` when you are certain that all instances are finished with the connection.